Unity-Technologies/MeshSyncDCCPlugins/Readme.md

   - Morphs and Skins will sync on the Unity side as Blendshapes / Skins.
     - Unity applies them in order of Blendshape -> Skin, so if the order is reversed in Max, unintentional results may occur.
   - If "Bake Deformers" is checked, the results of applying all deformers will be sent to Unity.
 This will keep the content of the Mesh mostly consistent between Max and Unity, but will also result in the loss of Skinning and Blendshape information.
-- Checking "Double Sided" will make the Mesh double-sided in Unity.
-- Be advised that the negative scale is only partially supported.
-  - If XYZ all have negative values, the Mesh will sync properly, however if only one axis has a negative value Unity will treat the Mesh as though every axis has a negative value.
 - Commands have also been added to the Max script, so all features can be accessed via the Max script.
 See [the source code](https://github.com/unity3d-jp/MeshSync/blob/master/.MeshSync/Plugin/MeshSyncClient3dsMax/msmaxEntryPoint.cpp) for details.